 F/X (1986) | Arcane Visions

-Perhaps one of the best benefits of having the streaming services like Tubi is that you have a chance of finding a diamond amongst the mountains of trashy movies—and believe me, Tubi has A LOT of garbage to watch.
+Perhaps one of the best benefits of having streaming services like Tubi is that you have a chance of finding a diamond amongst the mountains of trashy movies—and believe me, Tubi has A LOT of garbage to watch.
 Over the past few years, I have had some good luck in watching buddy cop movies I had previously never heard of, which Tubi has certainly assisted with in some way.
-Dead Heat, I Come in Peace/Dark Angel, Showdown in Little Tokyo have all be fine examples of obscure buddy-cop action movies that, while not considered to be on the same level of Lethal Weapon, were all fun B-movies that brought some ridiculous flair to the experience.
+Dead Heat, I Come in Peace/Dark Angel, and Showdown in Little Tokyo have all been fine examples of obscure buddy-cop action movies that, while not considered to be on the same level as Lethal Weapon, were all fun B-movies that brought some ridiculous flair to the experience.

 I was on the hunt for another one of those types of movies the other night and came across F/X. It didn’t advertise itself as a buddy cop, but the poster thumbnail gave every indication that it was going to be one of those adventures with a similar dynamic.
 At least, that’s what I thought.
 I couldn’t have been more wrong, but I also can’t say I didn’t enjoy it.